Richafan21/Daily-Devop-Notes/Day-23.md

 ## What is Docker?

-Docker is a virtualization software that greatly speeds up and eases the process of developing and deploying applications.
+Docker is a virtualisation software that greatly speeds up and eases the process of developing and deploying applications.
 This is done through packaging applications into a **container**.
 This container will contain all the necessities for the application to run, such as libraries, dependencies, configuration, system tools, and runtime.
-Essentially, a **container** is a standardized unit that has everything the application needs to run within it.
+Essentially, a **container** is a standardised unit that has everything the application needs to run within it.

 Having everything in a single Docker package makes it very portable and easy to share and distribute.